1992 United States presidential debates

-The 1992 United States presidential debates were a series of debates held for the presidential election.
+The 1992 United States presidential debates were a series of debates held during the 1992 presidential election.

-The Commission on Presidential Debates (CPD), a bipartisan organization formed in 1987, organized four debates among the major presidential candidates, sponsored three presidential debates and one vice-presidential debates.
+The Commission on Presidential Debates (CPD), a bipartisan organization formed in 1987, organized four debates among the major party candidates, sponsored three presidential debates and one vice presidential debate.
 Republican nominee George H. W. Bush, Democratic nominee Bill Clinton, and Independent candidate Ross Perot met the criteria for inclusion in the debates.
-The CPD-sponsored vice presidential debate took place between Republican nominee Dan Quayle, Democratic nominee Al Gore, and Independent candidate (running-mate of Ross Perot) James Stockdale.
+The CPD-sponsored vice presidential debate took place between their respective vice presidential running mates, Dan Quayle, Al Gore, and James Stockdale.

 Debate schedule

-October 11: First presidential debate (St. Louis, Missouri)
+October 11: First presidential debate (Washington University in St. Louis)

-The first presidential debate was held at Field House, Washington University in St. Louis, Missouri on Sunday, October 11, 1992 between President George H. W. Bush, Governor Bill Clinton and businessman Ross Perot.
-Jim Lehrer moderated the debate with Sander Vanocur, Ann Compton and John Mashek as panelists.
+The first presidential debate between President George H. W. Bush, Governor Bill Clinton, and Businessman Ross Perot took place on Sunday, October 11, 1992, at the Field House, Washington University in St. Louis, Missouri.

+The debate was moderated by Jim Lehrer of PBS with Sander Vanocur, Ann Compton and John Mashek as panelists.

 Questions were divided between foreign and domestic policy.
 It was the first time three candidates shared a single stage in a televised debate.
-A poll conducted by CNN/USA TODAY on Oct.
-11 1992 found that of those watching, 47 percent rated Perot the winner, 30 percent voted Clinton and 16 percent voted Bush.
+A poll conducted by CNN/USA TODAY on October 11, 1992, found that of those watching, 47 percent rated Perot the winner, 30 percent voted Clinton and 16 percent voted Bush.
 The format decided was: